Rotator Cuff Tear Labarque Creek, MO

 Receive Treatment for Your Rotator Cuff Tear Today | Axes Physical Therapy Labarque Creek, MO

-Whether your rotator cuff tear is the result of an injury or of wear and tear over time, you won’t be able to completely enjoy your life as you should until you get treatment from knowledgeable and compassionate physical and occupational therapists who can safely and effectively shepherd you in your recovery.
-No two rotator cuff tears are exactly the same, and at Axes Physical Therapy we build a personalized plan for you based on evidence and your individual needs.
-As your physical therapist, we work hard to help you restore your movement health and help you recover from your rotator cuff tear, and we look forward to seeing you once again able to high-five your clinical team on your way out.
-Contact us today by picking the location nearest you or get a free injury screening to take the first step in getting back to the activities you love.
+Whether your rotator cuff tear is the result of an injury or of weakening over time, you won’t be able to fully enjoy your life as you should until you get treatment from knowledgeable and compassionate physical and occupational therapists who can safely and successfully lead you in your recovery.
+Each rotator cuff tear is different, and at Axes Physical Therapy we design a tailored plan for you based on evidence and your individual needs.
+As your physical therapist, we work hard to help you restore your movement health and help you heal from your rotator cuff tear, and we look forward to seeing you once again able to high-five your clinical team as you leave.
+Contact us today by selecting the location nearest you or get a free injury screening to take the first step in getting back to the activities you love.

 Services Offered